o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/sdformat-sensors.md

 * set of the supported parameters in the input robot description (used for import verbose only)
 * registered callback function that is invoked by Robot Importer when _hook's_ definition matches the input data

 The registered callback function creates a number of O3DE components that are necessary to simulate a particular sensor.
 Additionally, it parses the robot description file to read certain processing parameters and lists the supported sensors and plugins.
-Your sample implementation for `sdf::SensorType::NAVSAT` that implements `libgazebo_myps_sensor.so` in O3DE can look as follows:
+Your sample implementation for `sdf::SensorType::NAVSAT` that implements `libgazebo_mygps_sensor.so` in O3DE can look as follows:

 ```cpp
 ROS2::SDFormat::SensorImporterHook ROS2SensorHooks::MyGNSSSensor()